DamoM73/anvil-python-tutorials/03_studyM8_design.md

 - the menu bar across the top of the page, with links on the right-hand side
 - the hamburger icon (three horizontal lines) in the top left corner that will open and close the left panel menu
 - the left panel menu with links to the different web pages
-- the content is containted in cards (the white and grey boxes).
+- the content is contained in cards (the white and grey boxes).
 Not only does this groups information for the user, but it also is a useful organising tool for the frontend

 ```{admonition} Lorem Ipsum
 :class: note